Reagan era: Rise

 Wilentz traces the start of the Reagan era to the Watergate scandal, which ended the presidency of Richard Nixon and created an opening for a new Republican leader.
 Along with the Watergate scandal, the assassination of John F. Kennedy, the Vietnam War, and poor economic conditions created widespread public alienation from political leaders in the mid-1970s.
 A mass movement of population from the cities to the suburbs led to the creation of a new group of voters less attached to New Deal economic policies and machine politics.
 Reagan and other conservatives successfully presented conservative ideas as an alternative to a public that had grown disillusioned with New Deal liberalism.
 Reagan's charisma and speaking skills helped him frame conservatism as an optimistic, forward-looking vision for the country.
 Reagan challenged Nixon's successor, incumbent President Gerald Ford, in the 1976 Republican presidential primaries.
-Ford defeated Reagan to win the presidential nomination at the 1976 Republican National Convention, but he lost in the general election to the Democratic nominee, Jimmy Carter.
+Ford narrowly clinched the nomination at the 1976 Republican National Convention, but he lost the White House to the Democratic nominee, Jimmy Carter.